axibase/atsd/rule-engine/notifications/README.md

 If the webhook supports sending charts, select one of the portals from the 'Test Portal' drop-down.

-The webhook request is successful if the endpoint returns status `200` (OK).
+The webhook request is successful if the endpoint returns HTTP `200 OK` status code.

 ![](./images/slack-test.png)